stoneneedle/react-tdl1/README.md

 # react-taskman

+## Working Example

+You may find a working example of this code at [https://stoneneedle.github.io/react-tdl](https://stoneneedle.github.io/react-tdl).

 ## Overview

 This web site represents an initial foray into and demonstration of React skills.
+Both stateful and stateless React components are demonstrated, as well as how to build and style the interface for a simple SPA to-do list app.

 ## Usage